Kachufool

-Kachufol or Kachuful, is a trick-taking card game that originated in India.
-It is a variation of Oh Hell and is also known as "Judgment" and “Forecasting” in English-speaking countries.
+Kachufol or kachuful, is a trick-taking card game that originated in India.
+It is a variation of oh hell and is also known as "judgment" and "forecasting" in English-speaking countries.
 There are several variations of the game.

+Play

-The game is played in rounds, with each round having a different number of cards per hand and a different trump suit, progressing through Spades, Diamonds, Clubs and Hearts.
-The game's name, which means "raw flower" serves a mnemonic for the sequence in Gujarati (Kari, Chukat, Falli, Lal).
+The game is played in rounds, with each round having a different number of cards per hand and a different trump suit, progressing through spades, diamonds, clubs and hearts.
+The game's name, which means "raw flower" serves a mnemonic for the sequence in Gujarati (kari, chukat, falli, lal).

 The game continues for as many rounds as possible according to the number of players, i.e. for 6 players 8 rounds can be played before running out of cards.

 Each player is dealt the designated number of cards for the round.
 For bidding two conventions can be used: